3 guaranteed ways to get your foot in the door in the music industry

 Imagine being the person who swoops in and takes simple but inconvenient tasks off a busy manager’s plate every day.
 Maybe you could be the one who takes notes on team calls and sends action items to everyone.
 You might offer to take the stress away from a busy executive (or even an executive’s assistant) by organizing their Google Drive folder and email inbox so they can run their operation more easily.
 You don’t necessarily have to be an expert, you just have to care enough about delivering a high-quality result.

-But here's the real magic: the key to making someone's life easier is not just solving their problems; it's anticipating them.
+The key to making someone's life easier is not just solving their problems, it's anticipating them.
 Be the one who thinks two steps ahead, who's ready with not just one, but two or more solutions to any issue that crops up.
 The value you should bring lies in handling problems before they even become problems.

-So, in a world where time is a precious commodity, be the one who offers relief, solutions, and a sense of order in the chaos.
-Stand out by making life easier for someone else, and you'll find yourself in the professional circles you want to be in.
+So, in a world where everyone is busy, be the one who offers relief, solutions, and a sense of order in the chaos.

 Help someone make more money